Michae1Tanaka/Phase-3-Project-Family-Activity-Journal/notes/notes.md

 # Minimum Requirements

-- [ ] A CLI application that solves a real-world problem and adheres to best practices.
+- [ x ] A CLI application that solves a real-world problem and adheres to best practices.
-- [ ] A database created and modified with SQLAlchemy ORM with 2 related tables.
+- [ x ] A database created and modified with SQLAlchemy ORM with 2 related tables.
-- [ ] A well-maintained virtual environment using Pipenv.
+- [ ? ] A well-maintained virtual environment using Pipenv.
-- [ ] Proper package structure in your application.
+- [ ? ] Proper package structure in your application.
 - [ x ] Use of lists
-- [ ] Use of dicts.
+- [ x ] Use of dicts.

 # Stretch Goals

-- [ ] A database created and modified with SQLAlchemy ORM with 3+ related tables.
+- [ x ] A database created and modified with SQLAlchemy ORM with 3+ related tables.
 - [ x ] Use of many-to-many relationships with SQLAlchemy ORM.
 - [ x ] Use of Ranges
 - [ ] Use of Tuples